Video Tasks

 Position

-Used in conjunction with fit: cover or fit: contain, this will specify the position of the video within the width and height.
+Used in conjunction with fit: cover or fit: contain to specify where the video is placed within the output frame.

 Background